 From the colors to the flavor and texture combinations, this salad gets a perfect 10 from me.

-Sweet peppers stuffed with goat cheese and grilled to smoky, charred perfection might just be the best side dish you’ll ever try.
+Sweet peppers stuffed with goat cheese and grilled to smoky, charred perfection might just be the best summer side dish you’ll ever try.

 It’s sweet, nutty, and savory with wonderfully soft, creamy, and crunchy textural contrasts.